Georgeondigo/Tiffany-sparkles/SETUP.md

 -- Sample FAQs
-INSERT INTO public.faqs (question, answer, order_index) VALUES ('What makes Tiffany Sparkles microfiber cloths special?', 'Our microfiber cloths are made with premium materials that provide superior cleaning power while being gentle on all surfaces.', 1), ('How do I care for my microfiber cloths?', 'Simply machine wash in warm water without fabric softener.
+INSERT INTO public.faqs (question, answer, order_index) VALUES ('What makes Tiffany Sparkles Microfibre cloths special?', 'Our Microfibre cloths are made with premium materials that provide superior cleaning power while being gentle on all surfaces.', 1), ('How do I care for my Microfibre cloths?', 'Simply machine wash in warm water without fabric softener.
 Air dry or tumble dry on low heat.', 2), ('Do you offer bulk discounts?', 'Yes!
 Contact us for special pricing on bulk orders for businesses and institutions.', 3);
 ```